arunabhdas/juliustools/README.md

 ### Tools

-- superjulius
+- superaurelius
-	Superjulius is an HTML / XML / JSON generator
+	SuperAurelius is an HTML / XML / JSON generator